 - Administrative costs

-The 2015 Net Impact Study on Annual Earnings analyzes the net impact and cost-benefit of the Training Benefits Program on the employment, earnings and unemployment benefits receipt of program participants.
+The 2015 Net Impact Study on Annual Earnings for the Training Benefits Program (2002-2012) analyzes the net impact and cost-benefit of the TB Program on the employment, earnings and unemployment benefits receipt of program participants.

-The Effect of community and technical college course work on annual earnings report analyzes the effect of the Unemployment Insurance Training Benefits (TB) Program on the earnings of TB Program participants, with a particular focus on the training completed.
+The Effect of Community and Technical College Course Work on Annual Earnings for the Training Benefits Program (2006-2009) report analyzes the effect of the unemployment insurance TB Program on the earnings of TB Program participants, with a particular focus on the training completed.
 This report was prepared in accordance with the provisions of the WDQI Grant and we acknowledge the financial support of the United States Department of Labor through the Work Force Data Quality Initiative Grant.